qcs-create2024/qcs-create2024.github.io/modules/modules_main.md

 experiences to inform the improvements.

 Once you have completed this requirement, download and complete the [confirmation form (.pdf)](https://qcs-create2024.github.io/modules/CREATE-QCS-module-completion-form.pdf) and email it to the Program Coordinator for our records.
+Letters confirming module completion are available upon request (please contact the Program Coordinator).

 ### [Higher order methods](https://github.com/mmstastn/Higher_Order_Methods) (Marek Stastna)
 QCS CREATE module on basic FFT based spectral methods and physics background for waves/shocks.